 Along with delivering cool air, your AC unit is also responsible for circulating the air throughout your home.
 If you've noticed an accumulation of dust, uneven cooling, or your home feels humid, your air conditioner unit may no longer be working efficiently.

 - Accumulation of dust & dirt - Inadequate airflow can cause dust, pollen, and other airborne contaminants to settle in your home.
 If a family member endures allergies, asthma, or other respiratory conditions, it's imperative to make sure your air conditioner circulates the best air quality in your home.
 If you notice an accumulation of dust in your home, it could indicate that your air conditioning system is no longer working efficiently enough to remove it.

 Higher humidity - Air conditioners absorb warm air, remove its moisture, cool it, and send it back into the house as cool air.
-If your home feels humid, it is a sign that the airflow is obstructed, and your old AC needs to be replaced.
+If you're always wondering, "Why is my house so humid?", it is a sign that the airflow is obstructed, and your old AC needs to be replaced.

 If your AC unit is leaking excess fluid or has more condensation than expected, it may harm your indoor air quality.
 Excessive moisture can expose your home to potential mold or mildew growth.
 These spores can grow rapidly and quickly circulate into your home or air system.

 A properly working air conditioning system should also be moderately quiet.
 If you suddenly wonder, “Does my AC sound weird?” it probably does.
 While some noises, like a pop or a whistle, can be expected while your air conditioner turns on or off, other noises can be a sign of a significant issue with the system.
 If you hear any of these sounds while your air conditioner is running, call a professional: